Weekly Research Updates & Guidance

 Department of Defense (DOD)

-Fiscal Year 2025 (FY25) funding announcements for Department of Defense (DOD) programs managed by the Congressionally Directed Medical Research Programs (CDMRP).
+FY25 pre-application deadline for the Department of Defense (DOD) Duchenne Muscular Dystrophy Research Program (DMDRP) managed by the Congressionally Directed Medical Research Programs (CDMRP).

 To view the program announcements and submit a pre-application visit: